-Here are some steps to take to develop a healthier relationship with social media.
+Here are some steps to develop a healthier relationship with social media.

 Get an alarm clock.
-One way to monitor your use of social media is to use a real alarm clock.
+One way to monitor your use of social media is to use an actual alarm clock.
 Many of us keep our phones within easy reach because we use them as an alarm clock.

 Other than that, keep your phone in airplane mode starting at least an hour before bed.
 Challenge yourself to see how long you can be in the morning before turning it back on.